cameronvheerden/prjCybersecurityAssistant/README.md

 ## Overview

 This is Part 2 of the Cybersecurity Awareness Chatbot assignment.
-In this part, the chatbot is extended to provide dynamic responses, keyword recognition, memory recall, and sentiment detection for a more interactive and educational experience.
-The chatbot now simulates a natural conversation flow and supports cybersecurity awareness through personalised and empathetic interactions.
+In this part, the chatbot is extended to provide dynamic responses, keyword recognition, memory recall, and sentiment detection for a more interactive experience.

 ---